tide-foundation/KeyleSSH/README.md

 ## Installing KeyleSSH

-Follow these steps to install KeyleSSH on your server:
+Follow these steps to install KeyleSSH on your SSH Proxy server:

 1. Clone the KeyleSSH repository:
    ```